describo/documentation/src/component/identifiers.md

     }

     if (type) {
-        // if type matches File then whatever is provided is valid type = isArray(type) ? type.join(", ") : type;
+        // if type matches File or Dataset then whatever is provided is valid type = isArray(type) ? type.join(", ") : type;
         if (type.match(/file/i)) return { isValid: true };
         if (type.match(/Dataset/i)) return { isValid: true };